-According to the Centers of Disease Control and Prevention (CDC), chronic obstructive pulmonary disease (COPD) is the fourth leading cause of death in the United States.
-This disease kills more than 120,000 Americans annually—the equivalent of one death every four minutes, and the numbers are increasing.
+According to the Centers of Disease Control and Prevention (CDC), chronic lower respiratory disease, mainly chronic obstructive pulmonary disease (COPD), is the third leading cause of death in the United States.
+This disease kills about 3 million people worldwide each year.

 Long-term exposure to industrial dust, chemicals, and gases can irritate and inflame the airways and lungs, increasing your chance of COPD.
 People in professions that deal with frequent exposure to dust and chemical vapors, such as coal miners, grain handlers, and metal molders, have a greater likelihood of developing the disease.
-One study in the American Journal of Epidemiology found that the fraction of COPD attributed to work was estimated at 19.2 percent overall and 31.1 percent among those who had never smoked.
+One survey in the United States found that the fraction of COPD attributed to work was estimated at 19.2 percent overall, and 31.1 percent among those who had never smoked.

 In rare cases, genetic factors can cause people who have never smoked or had long-term particulate exposure to develop COPD.
-The genetic disorder results in a lack of the protein α1-antitrypsin (AAT).
+The genetic disorder results in a lack of the protein alpha 1 (α1) -antitrypsin (AAT).
 An estimated 100,000 Americans have AAT deficiency, though few people are aware of it.
-While AAT deficiency is the only established genetic risk factor for COPD, it’s likely that several genes are additional risk factors.
-Researchers haven’t yet proven this.
+While AAT deficiency is the only well identified established genetic risk factor for COPD, researchers suspect that there are several other genes also involved in the disease process.

 COPD is most common in people at least 40 years old who have a history of smoking.
 Incidence increases with age.
 Though there is nothing you can do about your age, you can take steps to stay healthy.
 If you have risk factors for COPD, it’s important to discuss them with your doctor.

 Talk with your doctor proactively about COPD if you are over the age of 45, have family members with the disease, or are a current or former smoker.
 Early detection of COPD is the key to successful treatment.
 Quitting smoking as soon as possible is also essential.